credential-handler/chapi.io/developers/wallets/native/index.md

 ### 1. Add a `credential_handler` to the server's `manifest.json`

 In order to register as a Credential Handler, your registration page's server must serve a `manifest.json` file from its root path (`/manifest.json`).
+This endpoint must be CORS-enabled which can be done by adding the `Access-Control-Allow-Origin: *` header to responses for that URL.

-This endpoint must also be CORS-enabled.
-Add the following `credential_handler` object with the appropriate `acceptedProtocols` your wallet can handle:
+Now, add the following `credential_handler` object with the appropriate `acceptedProtocols` your wallet can handle:

 ```json
 {